YoussefSell/RavenSMS/README.md

 so i thought, i have a phone subscription with unlimited SMS messages to send, why not use my phone to send the messages. and RavenSMS has born.

-## How it works?
+## How does it work?

-there are two main component in the RavenSMS architecture:
+there are two main components in the RavenSMS architecture:

-- server: responsible for managing and sending messages, and broadcasting events to the clients.
+- Server: responsible for managing and sending messages, and broadcasting events to the clients.
-- client: is the receiver of the events, which is your phone with RavenSMS app installed on it.
+- Client: is the receiver of the events, which is your phone with the RavenSMS app installed on it.

-when you send a message from RavenSMS server the message will be queued for immediate delivery or after a delay. than when it time to send the message a websocket command is sent to the client (your phone) using SignalR with the message details and the message will be sent.
+when you send a message from the RavenSMS server the message will be queued for immediate delivery or after a delay. then when it is time to send the message a WebSocket command is sent to the client (your phone) using SignalR with the message details and the message will be sent.

 ![ravensms demo](https://github.com/YoussefSell/RavenSMS/blob/master/assets/screenshots/ravensms-demo.gif)